hatfieldlibrary/marc_data_migration/README.md

 This utility is written to correct problems in records that were exported from the Alexandria ILS.
 These problems included bad character encoding and invalid control fields.

-The primary requirement for the utility is preparing records for addition to the Alma (ExLibris) Network Zone.
+The primary goal is preparing records for addition to the Alma (ExLibris) _Network Zone_.
 This utility also moves existing data to local fields that will be maintained after Alma ingest.

-When the `--replace-fields` argument is provided, the OCLC API will be queried (an OCLC developer key is required).
+When the `--replace-fields` argument is provided, the OCLC API is queried (an OCLC developer key is required).
 The utility will update any field in the `substitutions` list with corresponding data from the OCLC record.

 Using the OCLC API is time-consuming.
 Running with the `--database-name` and `--database-insert` arguments will insert OCLC  data into a postgres database table.
-Subsequent executions will run against the database when the
-`--database-name` argument is provided.
+Subsequent executions will run against the database when the `--database-name` argument is provided.
 Highly recommended if you need to do this more than one time!

 Updated records are output to `updated-records`.
 Unmodified records are written to `unmodified-records`.

 # Matching Records

-When the `--perfect-match` argument is provided, only records with a perfect match on the OCLC 245(a)(b) subfields are written to the `updated-records` file.
-Otherwise, the utility uses a fuzzy match algorithm and writes any record that meets the threshold requirement to `updated-records`.
+When the `--perfect-match` argument is used, only records with a perfect match on the OCLC 245(a)(b) subfields are written to the `updated-records` file.
+Otherwise, the utility uses a fuzzy match algorithm.
+It writes any record that meets the fuzzy match threshold requirement to `updated-records`.
 An audit file can be used to assess the accuracy of fuzzy record matching.

-If you do use the `--perfect-match` option, updated records with imperfect matches on 245(a)(b) are written to `fuzzy-modified-records`.
-These records can be immediately reviewed, or loaded separately into the Alma Institution Zone and reviewed as part of a cleanup project.
+If you use the `--perfect-match` option, updated records with **imperfect matches** on 245(a)(b) are written to `fuzzy-modified-records`.
+These records can be immediately reviewed, or loaded separately into the Alma _Institution Zone_ and reviewed as part of a cleanup project.
 A `fuzzy-match-passed` or `fuzzy-match-failed` label is added to the local 962 field to make that work easier.
 (Note that records failing the fuzzy match threshold are often valid matches because of variations in cataloging.)